Welcome to Wharfedale Harriers Juniors

-There are a number of other local race organisers
+There are a number of other local race series.

-Dave and Eileen Woodhead organise the Quarry Runs which take place on the moors above Haworth in January, Oct and Dec each year.
+Previously organised by Dave and Eileen Woodhead but now by Wharfedale Harriers the Quarry Runs take place on the moors above Haworth in January, Oct and Dec each year.
 These are fun races round the old quarry on Pensitone Hill.
 Everybody normally receives a goody bag at the end, plus there are prizes for fancy dress and then at the end of prize giving there is the famous chocolate throw out where everyone has a chance to grab some extra sweets.

-In addition to the above both the FRA and BOFRA organise a number of other races which are not included in the championships, details are on the various website.
+In addition to the above both the FRA and BOFRA organise a number of other races which are not included in the championships, details are on the various websites.

-If you need more detail on any of the above please talk to David, Lynda, Chris or Geoff at training.
+If you need more detail on any of the above please talk to Chris, Steve or Geoff at training.